wylfen/mpdnotify/README.md

 `git clone git://github.com/vehk/mpdnotify.git`

 ### Usage
-$XDG_CONFIG_HOME/mpdnotify.conf is created the first time the script is executed.
+This script now uses a config file located in `$XDG_CONFIG_HOME/mpdnofity.conf`.
+A config template comes with the script;
-Edit it to match your system setup.
+Copy it over to `$XDG_CONFIG_HOME` and edit it to your liking.

 The only thing left to do is to set up a program that will run the script whenever a new song is playing.